 In 2016, the market-based model for both the President and Senate strongly pointed to a Clinton victory and a Democratic Senate.
 Entering election day, the market-based odds indicated Clinton's odds of winning were 87.6% while the odds that the Democrats would control the Senate were 65.8%.
 These market-based projections conflicted with our poll-based projections and proved to be inaccurate.

-For 2018, we're analyzing the major political analysts who provide ratings for every seat in both the Senate and House.
-The Cook Political Report, Inside Elections, and Sabato's Crystal Ball are well known, widely respected, and have been publishing results for many election cycles.
+In 2018, we analyzed the major political analysts who provide a qualitative rating for every seat in both the Senate and House.
+The Cook Political Report, Inside Elections, Sabato's Crystal Ball, and Real Clear Politics are well known, widely respected, and have been publishing results for many election cycles.
 Seats are rated either Safe, Likely, Lean, or Tilt (Inside Elections only) for the Democrat or for the Republican or as a Toss Up.

-To use our probability model, we need to assign a probability to each seat rating.
-We are using the accuracy of their past performance as a proxy for the probability of each qualitative rating.
+Using our probability model, we assign a probability to each seat's rating based on the historical accuracy of the rating.
 From these individual seat probabilities, for each analyst, we analyze all possible outcomes and calculate the overall probability of winning for each party based on historical accuracy.

 LatestPollResults is operated and co-authored by Steve and Mark Delano.